 I am the first to say breast feeding is the best nutritional choice for your baby.
 There is compelling research to support this.
 However, a mother’s choice to breast feed is often not as simple as this.
 There may be a multitude of factors at play just like in my case.
 I have chosen to put my son’s needs for love, and bonding first.
 I have also chosen the needs of my first son, who needs a mother there for him too – if I am to be spending HOURS trying to painfully feed my new-born how are his needs meet?
 Am I to deprive both my children of the mum they need, when there is another option?
 I will let you be the judge of that .…but what-ever judgement is put on me, trust me I have tortured myself about it even more.

 Enjoying the bonding of feeding

-Will I ever feel ok about using formula?
-No. Do I wish things could be different?
+Do I wish things could be different?
 Of course.
-This is not simply because I am a nutritionist, rather I am a mother and a mother who does want to provide the VERY best for her sons.
-But this is my very best and do you know what... my son is HAPPY, HEALTHY AND THRIVING, I am HAPPY and my family is HAPPY – and for me this is the most important of all.
+This is not simply because I am a nutritionist, rather I am a mother and a mother who does want to provide the very best for her sons.
+But this is my very best and do you know what... my son is happy, healthy and thriving.
+I am happy and my family is happy – and for me this is the most important of all.

 xxx Dr Julie Bhosale

-.
-I also have a great electronic (eBook) Breastfeeding Guide
+I have also written a helpful electronic (eBook) Breastfeeding Guide.

 It is important and necessary I add a disclaimer here.
 I am sharing my experiences as a mother.
 I am not advocating either for or against formula.
 If you have any questions or concerns about breast feeding or formula feeding please check with your LMC or GP first.